rofra/karotz-openkarotz-allinone-installer/README.md

   1. `git submodule add -b dev git@github.com:rofra/karotz-openkarotz-websources-installer.git websources`
 - Generate the full package with this command line: `sudo bash -x ./bin/makeallinstallerimage.sh`
 - Place all the files in *generatedimage/* directory in the root of your USB key

+## How to update the project ?

+Use the command line `git submodule foreach git pull` to update the dependencies and regenerate the full package.

 ## Dependencies
 You will need to find required dependencies for generating rootfs file and so on